calvang/sample-chromium-extension/README.md

 ### Building from scratch

 To build this from scratch, run:
-`npx create-react-app <appname>`
+`npx create-react-app <appname>`.

-Then copy the manifest.json from this repository and replace the auto-generated one.
+Then, copy the manifest.json from this repository and replace the auto-generated one.

 Then, to avoid errors, prepend `INLINE_RUNTIME_CHUNK=false` to the build command in package.json.